Baby diagnosed with coronavirus in South Australia

 SA Health say the mum and baby are "doing well" in hospital.

-The other case is in a 58-year-old man who arrived from Taiwan on March 3 at Flinders Medical Centre.
+The other case is in a 58-year-old man, who arrived from Taiwan on March 3, at Flinders Medical Centre.

 READ MORE: